robogeek/docx2pdf/documents/Definition.html.md

 ## Reading Type Enumerations

 These labels are qualifiers to report name labels, to indicate the nature of the reported value.
 DIRECT_READ is the default, if the qualifier is absent.
 Note that these apply to the data source in general, not to specific intervals.

-Reading types are used in payloadDescriptor objects to provide context to associated payloads.
-For example:
+Reading types are used in `payloadDescriptor` objects to provide context to associated payloads.
+For example, reading type usage in a `payloadDescriptor`:

-payloadDescriptor

 ```json
 {